pbouffard/fprime/docs/Tutorials/GettingStarted/Tutorial.md

 entirely auto-generated, developers usually refrain from unit testing the port and defer unit testing to the Component.

 Next, developers design components.
-Components are designed by specifying the ports that represent the Component's interface and the Commands, Events amd Channels that the Component handles.
-This tutorial focuses on the tool suite, so the design is already in-place.
+Components are designed by specifying the ports that represent the Component's interface and the Commands, Events and Channels that the Component handles.
+This tutorial focuses on the tool suite, and assumes that the design is already in-place.
 Users can see the design by inspecting Components in the `Ref` directory.
-Creation of new components from design through test is demonstrated in the Math Component Tutorial](../MathComponent/Tutorial.md).
+Creation of new components from design through test is demonstrated in the [Math Component Tutorial](../MathComponent/Tutorial.md).

 The next step for developing a Component is to implement the code.
 To do this, one can generate template stubs to fill with the developer's stubs.
 To do this, a user runs the F´ tool suite to generate these stubs.
 Then implements, builds,